-Through the Community Development Department, the Pirates seek to expand current and develop new community relationships with members of minority communities and with others that share the same commitment to those communities.
+Through the Community and Public Affairs Department, the Pirates seek to expand current and develop new community relationships with members of minority communities and with others that share the same commitment to those communities.
 Through philanthropic contributions and the personal involvement of our employees, we strive to support our communities and enhance the quality of life of all who live in Pittsburgh and its surrounding areas.
 We embrace the concepts of teamwork and partnership in all we do.
 As a committed partner with the community in which we reside, we recognize that our success is rooted in its economic, cultural and ethnic diversity.

 Throughout the Pittsburgh Pirates history, there have been many champions - on and off the field.
-Players like Willie Stargell and Roberto Clemente thrilled Pirates fans with their baseball achievements.
+Players like Andrew McCutchen, Willie Stargell and Roberto Clemente have thrilled Pirates fans with their baseball achievements.
 They also supported their communities in many ways by showing character and integrity in all aspects of their lives.

 The Pittsburgh Pirates recognize the good business sense and added value gained by doing business with minority and women-owned business enterprises (MWBEs).

 The directors of the Community Development and Purchasing Departments are dedicated to identifying qualified MWBEs who offer high-quality, cost-competitive goods and services, and matching them with the needs of the company.
 The Community Development Director actively seeks MWBEs through trade shows, advertising in local and national media, and working with business and advocacy groups.

 The Pirates are an active corporate member of several organizations that are dedicated to fostering minority business development, including the Pittsburgh Regional Minority Purchasing Council, the African American Chamber of Commerce and the Hispanic Chamber of Commerce.